 What are the Benefits of Becoming a Real Estate Agent?

-Real estate agents have fewer licensing requirements.
+One of the big differences between an agent and a broker is that real estate agents have fewer licensing requirements.
 Agents have to take pre-licensing courses and pass a state licensing exam.
 Brokers, on the other hand, must take all the steps to become an agent, then gain experience, take additional broker education, and pass a broker’s exam.

 Real estate agents also have fewer management responsibilities.
 While brokers are responsible for daily operations of the brokerage and managing their team of salespersons, agents are really only responsible for representing buyers and sellers in real estate transactions.